dotlang/language/doc/RFE.md

 so putting `_` at the beginning of a binding/type name can have a special meaning? or it can be banned.

 ? - Can we have a pattern that people can easily find functions/types/... in a file

+? - Pro for fn for channels: we can compose them easily